swtpm-create-tpmca - Man Page

 Description

-swtpm-create-tpmca is a tool to create a TPM 1.2 based CA that can be used by swtpm_localca to sign EK and platform certificates.
+swtpm-create-tpmca is a tool to create a TPM 1.2 or TPM 2 based CA that can be used by swtpm_localca to sign EK and platform certificates.
 The CA uses a GnuTLS key to sign certificates.
-To do this, GnuTLS talks to the TPM 1.2 using the tcsd (TrouSerS) daemon.
+If a TPM 1.2 is used then GnuTLS will talk to the TPM 1.2 using the tcsd (TrouSerS) daemon.
+If a TPM 2 is used then the Intel pkcs11 driver and its tools (tpm2_ptool) are also required.

 Since the TPM CA's certificate must be signed by a CA, a root certificate authority will also be created and will sign this certificate.
 The root CA's private key and certificate will be located in the same directory as the signing key and have the names swtpm-localca-rootca-privkey.pem and swtpm-localca-rootca-cert.pem respectively.
 The environment variable SWTPM_ROOTCA_PASSWORD can be set for the password of the root CA's private key.